dotnet/sourcelink/docs/README.md

 ## Example

-The following project settings result in repository URL and commit hash automatically detected and included in NuSpec, commit hash included in `AssemblyInformationalVersionAttribute`, all source files available on GitHub linked via [SourceLink](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/source-link.md) (including those in submodules) and source files not available on GitHub embedded in the PDB.
+The following project settings result in repository URL and commit hash automatically detected and included in NuSpec, commit hash included in `AssemblyInformationalVersionAttribute`, all source files available on GitHub linked via [Source Link](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/source-link.md) (including those in submodules) and source files not available on GitHub embedded in the PDB.

 Note that .NET Core SDK 2.1.300 is required.